jacqueline-kraus/MS2-My-Daily-Dashboard/README.md

 - [Fontawesome](https://fontawesome.com/): as an icon library
 - [Google Fonts](https://fonts.google.com/): as a font resource
 - [Balsamiq](https://balsamiq.com/): for creating wireframes
-- [ami.responsivedesign](http://ami.responsivedesign.is/): for checking responsiveness on different screen sizes and using the screenshot taken from there.
+- [Am I responsive?](http://ami.responsivedesign.is/): for checking responsiveness on different screen sizes and using the screenshot taken from there as a mockup for my projects readme.
+- [https://caniuse.com/](https://caniuse.com/): to check browser support of fetch method
+- [Comparium](https://front.comparium.app/livetesting): For live testing on different browsers

 - [Github](https://github.com/): for hosting the projects repository and creating a live page with [Github pages](https://pages.github.com/)
 - [Visual Studio Code](https://code.visualstudio.com/): as a IDE (Integrated Development Environment) for developing the project